 Disability covers a wide range of physical and psychological conditions and includes:

 What does the owner of an assistance animal need to do?

-Like all other companion animals, assistance animals need to be micro-chipped and registered in NSW.
+Like all other cats and dogs, assistance animals need to be micro-chipped and registered in NSW.
 However, no fee is charged for registering an assistance animal.

 How do I register my assistance animal?

-Once the animal has been microchipped by a vet or authorised identifier, the owner should contact their local council to apply for a no fee registration.
+Once the animal has been micro chipped, the owner should contact their local council to apply for fee free registration.